TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/WorkingTypoScript/Index.rst

     page.10 = TEXT
     page.10.value = HELLO WORLD!

 Did you read the Tutorial TypoScript in 45 Minutes?
 If you did, you should already know, what these lines are doing.
 To remind you, here is a short explanation.
 We will also use this explanation to repeat (or to learn) how to use TSref!

 You do not have a copy of TSref currently?
-TSref, the TypoScript reference, is available from TYPO3 TER, which is here: http://typo3.org/extensions/repository/ Search for the keyword "doc_core_tsref".
-This is the "extension key", under which the documentation is published.
-The extension doc_core_tsref contains a PDF file, which you can download from TER.
-Use it to conveniently look things up.
+TSref, the TypoScript reference, is available from here: http://docs.typo3.org/typo3cms/TyposcriptReference/ Use it to conveniently look things up.

 - Lines starting with "#" are comments.
 You can use them to comment your code.
   They are not parsed, when TYPO3 reads the template to render the website.